ButbkaDrug/butbkadrug.github.io/content/posts/romans-4.md

 You see, it's not the hard work.
 Not the birth.
 Not anything else but his **faith** that brought the justification.
 It is not wages.
 Not something that you can earn by working hard.
 It is a gift.
 It is a blessing.
 Blessing of forgiveness and justification as the verse 7 says.

 You cannot earn Gods forgiveness or justification.
-It is simply impossible on one hand.
-But also, God desires to make it available to ANYONE at ALL TIMES.
-And this is why You can only receive it as a gift, as a blessing.
-No one ever earned justification.
+It is simply impossible.
+But that's not even the main point, the greater reason is that God desires to make it available to ANYONE at ALL TIMES.
+And this is why You can **ONLY** receive it as a gift, as a blessing.
+No one ever EARNED justification.
 Not even Abraham. **Faith that expressed though obedience** - that were it's at.

 ### Next question